Indonesia probes elite officers over stadium disaster

 More vigils were planned in Malang on Tuesday after fans and Arema FC players gathered outside the stadium a day before to lay flowers at the scene and pray for the victims.

-Of the hundreds injured, 68 were severely wounded and 219 suffered moderate injuries.
+The safety guidelines of football’s global governing body prohibit the use of crowd control gas by police or stewards at pitchside.

-Twenty-six are still being treated for their wounds, health ministry official Siti Nadia Tarmizi told state news agency Antara.
+Brazilian superstar Pele expressed his condolences and said “violence and sports do not mix.”

-Football fan violence is an enduring problem in Indonesia, and Persebaya Surabaya fans had been barred from the game because of it.
+Football fan violence is an enduring problem in Indonesia, and Persebaya Surabaya supporters had been barred from the game because of it.

 But fans said they were not to blame.